Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 And we want someone that has the money to be able to buy properties because we don't want a situation where we make them pay a certain amount of money and then we teach them all this knowledge.

 We show them how to do everything.
-We give them all the templates.
+We give them all the templates, all the leases, all the

-rental property calculators, everything you need,
+rental property calculators, everything you need.

-all the videos, and they don't have enough money to buy the cash.
+All the videos, and they don't have enough money to buy the cash.

-They don't have the cash.
+They don't have cash.
 Would you say you would need at least 50K to start?
 No, no.

 I recommend 15 to 20.
 Okay.

-I literally could make one phone call right now and have someone a
+And, you know, I literally could make one phone call right now and have someone a

 actually,